[KB3275] Create a firewall rule to allow/disallow use of a certain application in ESET Cyber Security

 My third-party application is not working

-If a non-Apple application stops working after enabling the home firewall, it’s likely because the application requires inbound connections initiated from the server side, which the firewall blocks by default for non-Apple applications.
+Suppose a non-Apple application stops working after enabling the Firewall.
+In that case, it is likely because the application requires inbound connections initiated from the server side, which the Firewall blocks by default for non-Apple applications.

-An issue is occurring due to the home firewall
+An issue is occurring due to the Firewall.

 2. Replicate the issue.

-4. Identify the blocked communications.
-For easier analysis, export the firewall logs as a CSV file, then import it into a spreadsheet program like MS Excel to search for the issue.
+4. Identify the blocked communication.
+For easier analysis, export the Firewall logs as a CSV file and then import them into a spreadsheet program, such as Microsoft Excel, to search for the issue.

-5. Create the necessary rule in the home firewall to allow the identified communication.
+5. Create the necessary rule in the Firewall to allow the identified communication.